Akihiko Kondo: Married To A Virtual Reality 3D Hologram That Can’t ‘Cheat, Age Or Die’

 When filmmaker Jimmy Mehiel created a Tinder profile for a sex robot, he got 92 matches in two hours.
 And half of those people said they would “consider” having sex with the robot, described The Mirror.
 And even without the dating profile, some sex robots come with AI capabilities, along with apps that people can use to “establish” a connection with it.

 Plus, Kondo isn’t alone.
-The hologram device manufacturer says that they have issued over 3,700 “marriage certificates” to its users, making Akihiko just one of thousands to prefer a hologram over a human partner.
+The hologram device manufacturer says that they have issued over 3,700 “marriage certificates” to its users, making Akihiko just one of the thousands to prefer a hologram over a human partner.